marcobuontempo/mocssa/README.md

 To maintain quality and consistency in the gallery, please adhere to the following guidelines when submitting your artwork:

-- **CSS Only** - The artwork should be created using pure CSS (no images, external libraries, or SVG implementations)
+- **CSS Only** - The artwork should be created using pure CSS (no images, external libraries, or SVG implementations). `rem` units are preferred over `px` for general sizing/positioning (excluding borders/shadows).
 - **Performance** - If using animation, ensure your artwork runs smoothly
 - **Originality** - If your work is inspired by another design, please include proper attribution
 - **Unique** - Repeats of existing artwork designs will likely not be accepted, unless they offer some substantial uniqueness